nathanbatchelor/SYSC3303/README.md

 Removes fire events when fully extinguished.

 #### DroneSubsystem:
 Drones take off, travel, and extinguish fires in assigned zones.
+Handle faults, can be turned on or off due to fault type

 # Files